ovh/svfs/README.md

 * SVFS does not support opening a file in append mode.
 * SVFS does not support moving directories.
 * SVFS does not support SLO (but supports DLO).
-* SVFS does not support setting uid/gid/permissions.
+* SVFS does not support per-file uid/gid/permissions (but per-mountpoint).

 Take a look at the [docs](docs) for further discussions about SVFS approach.

 ## License
-This work is under the Apache license, see the [LICENSE](LICENSE) file for details.
+This work is under the BSD license, see the [LICENSE](LICENSE) file for details.